Askysoul/Hp_Bios_Unlock/README.md

 | False | **47 02** | Boolean constant FALSE (never suppress) |
 | End | 29 02 | End of block |

-**FK HP:** The suppression is NOT based on any variable check.
+**F HP:** The suppression is NOT based on any variable check.
 It's a hardcoded constant.

 ---